snap-stanford/relational-transformer/README.md

 of the Relational Transformer architecture from the paper: [Relational Transformer: Toward Zero-Shot Foundation Models for Relational Data](https://arxiv.org/abs/2510.06377).

+### Foundation Model Capabilities of Relational Transformer

 ![Foundation Model Capabilities of Relational Transformer](assets/intro2.png "Foundation Model Capabilities of Relational Transformer")

+### Overview of the Relational Transformer Architecture

 ![Overview of the Relational Transformer Architecture](assets/intro1.png "Overview of the Relational Transformer Architecture")